 • Is it able to walk?

-• Does it show a sign of pain, such as yelping?
+• Does it show signs of pain, such as yelping?

 • Are the medications you are giving it working?